databricks-edu/build-tooling/master_parse/README.md

 ##### SCALA\_ONLY, PYTHON\_ONLY, SQL\_ONLY, R\_ONLY

-Cells marked with this show up only when generating notebooks for _lang.
+Cells marked with this show up only when generating notebooks for _lang_.
 These are for special cells (like Markdown cells, `%fs` cells, `%sh` cells) that you want to include on a language-dependent basis.
 For example, if a Markdown cell is different for Scala vs. Python, then you can create two `%md` cells, with